fan2bolide/Push_swap/README.md

 This project comes with a visualizer so you could be testing an algorithm written with the instruction set of push_swap. (not working for now)

-TODO : Makefile, add a rule to make the viewer and update the viewer with new argument verification !